 The faculty of each graduate program determines its own residency requirements for master’s degrees, subject to initial review by the Graduate Faculty Senate.
 Consult with the academic program for requirements.
 For academic programs that choose to maintain the traditional regulation concerning residency for master’s students, the following applies: the student must complete a minimum of 24 semester hours of MU graduate courses which are taught by MU faculty and which are approved by the academic program and the Graduate School.
 Students who cannot fulfill residency requirements are encouraged to consider Missouri Online for available degrees.

 Graduation and Commencement Deadlines and Forms

-It is recommended that students refer often to the Graduation & Commencement Deadlines for Master’s Students to avoid missing any important graduation or commencement deadlines.
+It is recommended that students refer often to the Steps for Graduation and Commencement for Master's Students to avoid missing any important graduation or commencement deadlines.
 In addition to various deadlines, student must also submit a variety of necessary paperwork.
-By the end of the first year of master’s work at MU, a student must begin submitting degree program forms, which will aid the department and the Office of Graduate Studies in planning an academically appropriate course of study and in tracking the student’s progress toward degree completion.
+By the end of the first year of master’s work at MU, a student must begin submitting degree program forms, which will aid the department and the Graduate School in planning an academically appropriate course of study and in tracking the student’s progress toward degree completion.
 These forms include the following:

 Report of Master’s Examining Committee.
-Reports the results of the thesis defense, master’s comprehensive exam, project presentation, portfolio review, etc. Due in the Graduate Studies two weeks prior to graduation.
+Reports the results of the thesis defense, master’s comprehensive exam, project presentation, portfolio review, etc. Due to the Graduate School two weeks prior to graduation.
 Report of Master’s Examining Committee (M3) form (pdf).